-Since 1993, Sustainable Conservation has made it easier for California landowners to steward the resources we all depend on, partnered with farmers on ways to enhance natural resources while saving money, and helped diverse industries become better stewards of the environment.
+Since 1993, Sustainable Conservation has made it easier for California landowners to steward the resources we all depend on in ways that are just and make economic sense.

 Waste Not Initiatives